Sepp Oerter: Exclusion from the USPD and membership of NSDAP

 During 1921 Oerter faced allegations of corruption and of deriving personal benefit from public office.
 On 24 November 1921 he was obliged to resign as Minister-president.
 His younger party comrade Otto Grotewohl took over the post.
 A few months later, in the first part of 1922, Oerter was expelled from the USPD because of these same allegations.
 There are suggestions that he avoided a prison sentence for corruption only because of a general amnesty which the government implemented, keen to avoid a return to more widespread insurrection.
 Between 1922 and 1924 Oerter continued to sit as a member of the Landtag (regional parliament), now without party affiliation.
-According to one source he joined the National Socialist Worker's Party in January 1924.
+According to one source he joined the Nazi Party in January 1924.
 Elsewhere it is stated that in 1925 he stood (unsuccessfully) for re-election to the Landtag as an SPD candidate.
 After 1925 he withdrew from active politics.
 He died in 1928 due to a heart attack.
 His obituary, compiled by Erich Mühsam was published in the anarchist journal, Fanal.